HagenSR/byte_le_royale_2022/server/server_readme.md

 ### Overview of tables

-Please note that Postgres has a ERD diagram tool.
+Please note that PGAdmin has a ERD diagram tool.
 Right click the database -> Generate ERD.
 This will be helpful!

 #### University
 ##### uni_id int, uni_name